DevonRD/NeuralNetwork/README.md

 <!-- GETTING STARTED -->
 ## Try it Out

-If you are interested, feel free to download and run this simulation for yourself.
+If you are interested, feel free to download and run [this][download-jar] file to view the simulation for yourself.
-You can find it on this GitHub project repository.
-Download and run the "NeuralNetLatest.jar" file.
+You can also find it on this GitHub project repository.
 I'm sure you will enjoy watching and interacting with the creatures of the simulation!

 ### Prerequisites